anthonywah/Udacity_ML_Nanodegree_Capstone_Project/README.md

 As for all the other notebooks, `*.ipynb` contains the model development progress, as noted by the step number and description included in the file name.

-It is recommended that one starts reading this project from `Udacity_ML_Nanodegree_Capstone_Project.pdf` to know more about Bitcoin price movements, and then `1_data_preparation_and_exploration.ipynb` and subsequently other notebooks to understand more thoroughly how this project is built.
+It is recommended that one starts reading this project from `proposal.pdf` to know more about Bitcoin price movements, and then `1_data_preparation_and_exploration.ipynb` and subsequently other notebooks to understand more thoroughly how this project is built.

+Alternatively, you can read `report.pdf` to know what is included more thoroughly.

 ---